kasdja/Radar2PCG-A-Non-contact-phonocardiogram-PCG-measurement-method-using-mmWave-radar/README.md

 This repository contains the **Cardiac signal extraction** (MATLAB) and partial dataset for non-contact cardiac mechanical activity extraction from FMCW millimeter-wave radar, as described in our paper:

-> Haozhe Liu, et al., "A Deep Learning-based Non-contact Phonocardiogram Measurement Method Using mmWave Radar," 2026. *(Manuscript in Preparation)*
+> Haozhe Liu, et al., "A Deep Learning-based Non-contact Phonocardiogram Measurement Method Using mmWave Radar," 2026. *(With Editor)*

 The proposed method achieves non-contact phonocardiogram (PCG) reconstruction from radar echoes of the human body.
 The signal processing pipeline extracts clean cardiac mechanical activity signals from raw radar data by integrating MDACM-based phase extraction, micro-motion amplification, and wavelet packet decomposition.
 ## Hardware